Comparing StoneX Group (SNEX) & Its Competitors

 Summary

-StoneX Group competitors beat StoneX Group on 7 of the 13 factors compared.
+StoneX Group peers beat StoneX Group on 7 of the 13 factors compared.

 About StoneX Group